Riparian woodlands, as they are known, are those on the banks of natural bodies of water and particularly rivers.

 The European beaver (Castor fiber) is now extinct in Britain, but this keystone species of riverine habitats formerly played a central role in the functioning of our riparian ecosystems.
 The dams beavers create provide habitats for other creatures which require pools to live in.
 By trapping organic matter, the pools make more food (ie invertebrates) available to fish, and store water during dry periods.
 Beavers diversify the habitat by felling shrubs and trees such as aspen (Populus tremula).
 This natural coppicing encourages the growth of new shoots, and also stimulates vegetation succession.
 Contrary to some common misconceptions, the dams made by the European beaver do not hinder fish migration.

-Scottish Natural Heritage's proposed pilot project to reintroduce the beaver to Scotland has still not been approved by the Scottish Executive (see the Spring 2003 edition of Caledonia Wild!), so we are still unable to catch up with the other 13 countries in Europe who, since 1920, have recognised the importance of beavers and reintroduced them to their rivers.
+The proposed reintroduction of the beaver has still not been approved , so we are unable to catch up with the other 13 countries in Europe who, since 1920, have recognised the importance of beavers and reintroduced them to their rivers.
 In the meantime, there is no doubt that the extinction of beavers in Scotland through hunting and habitat destruction has been a great loss to our riverine ecosystems.

 The goldeneye (Bucephala clangula) is a water-dwelling bird which nests in holes in old trees, and so is another obvious beneficiary of riparian woodlands.
 The spectacular kingfisher (Alcedo atthis) may be seen perching on a branch over the river, searching for its prey, and herons (Ardea cinerea) also depend on fish, and often nest in riverside trees.
 Dippers (Cinclus cinclus) hunt for invertebrates on the beds of rivers, and are a sign of a healthy river.